OctopusDeploy/blog/blog/2025-01/cdk-deployments/index.md

 new CfnOutput(this, 'Endpoint', { key: 'Endpoint', value: endpoint.url })
 ```

-We use the `aws` CLI to query the CloudFormation stack for the value of the `Endpoint` output variable.
-This value is then set as an [Octopus output variable](https://octopus.com/docs/projects/variables/output-variables) named `Endpoint`.
+We use the `aws` CLI to query the CloudFormation stack for the output values.
+We then loop over these values to define equivalent [Octopus output variables](https://octopus.com/docs/projects/variables/output-variables).

-The step must also define a [referenced package](https://octopus.com/docs/deployments/custom-scripts/run-a-script-step#referencing-packages) pointing to the `cdkdemo` package uploaded by GitHub Actions.
+Note the step must also define a [referenced package](https://octopus.com/docs/deployments/custom-scripts/run-a-script-step#referencing-packages) pointing to the `cdkdemo` package uploaded by GitHub Actions.

 ![A screenshot of the AWS Script step](step-screenshot.png)